legenduzair/epic-expeditions/README.md

 ### Manual Deployment

-When deploying Epic Expeditions, I was advised to use Gitpod's terminal to push any changes to Heroku as heroku & automatic deploys were down due to a breach in security.
-As a result, any final development changes I had made were pushed to Heroku using the command line interface on Gitpod.
+When deploying Epic Expeditions, I was advised to use GitPod's terminal to push any changes to Heroku as Heroku & automatic deploys were down due to a breach in security.
+As a result, any final development changes I had made were pushed to Heroku using the command line interface on GitPod.
 The following steps were performed to achieve this:

   1. Login Heroku account in the terminal:
     - Type "heroku login -i"